...

 What Epilepsy Misdiagnosis Compensation Could I Receive?

-If you receive epilepsy misdiagnosis compensation, the settlement typically consists of two parts.
-These are called general and special damages.
-They compensate for your pain and suffering and your financial losses respectively.
+If you receive epilepsy misdiagnosis compensation, the settlement can consist of 2 parts: General and special damages.
+They compensate for your pain and suffering and your financial losses, respectively.

 HarmSeverityNotesCompensation Guideline

-EpilepsyEstablished Petit MalFactors such as whether seizures can be controlled by medication and the effect on life will impact how much is awarded.£66,920 to £160,360
+EpilepsyEstablished Petit MalSimilar to above, with factors considered including whether seizures can be controlled by medication and the degree in which the need for the drug will persist.£66,920 to £160,360

 Special damages compensate claimants for financial losses such as:

-• Medical expenses.
-As a result of the misdiagnosis and delays to getting the correct diagnosis you may need to pay for medical treatment, medication or related costs.
+• Medical expenses: As a result of the unnecessary harm you experience, you may need to pay for private treatment, medication, and other related costs.

-• Care costs.
-This could cover the cost of care in a specialist facility or in the home.
+• Care: May cover the cost of care in a specialist facility or in the home.

-• Adapting your home to cope with any disability.
+• Home and vehicle: Adaptations to cope with any disability.

 Please contact our team for an assessment of what epilepsy misdiagnosis compensation you could claim.